 Emerging Strategy’s consultants are often sought by major media organizations to comment on business and geopolitical developments.
 They often cover the following issues: business and political risk, the environment for international companies operating in China/Asia, developments in specific sectors such as Education, Healthcare, Consumer and Luxury products, and our own business: Market Intelligence, Insights, and Mergers & Acquisitions.
-We can provide commentary in English, Mandarin, Japanese, Hindi, French, Portuguese via email, phone or Skype interviews, or video at our office or at your studio in Shanghai.
+We can provide commentary in English, Mandarin, Japanese, or French, Portuguese via email, phone or Skype interviews, or live video in Shanghai or Washington D.C.

 Emerging Strategy in the Press

 Education Week highlighted Emerging Strategy research into the U.S. K-12 assessment market in its recent piece titled, “Market is Booming for Digital Formative Assessments”.
 The research and analysis highlights how spending in the US K-12 assessment market is moving from state-level to digital classroom-level exams, such as formative assessments.

 Our report on the Opportunities for Private Education in Emerging Markets was highlighted in an article from ICEF Monitor.
 The article discusses our report’s insights into five key emerging markets with growing private education sectors, while providing additional context from its own trusted education industry expertise.

 In an article from The PIE News “China’s K-12 market ripe for foreign investment, but local partnerships key” Eric Skuse, a Research Manager at Emerging Strategy discusses the climate for investment and expansion in China’s K-12 space for international companies.
 Our full report is available for complimentary download.

 Our recent article “Weathering the Storm: Finding Opportunities in China during its Economic Slowdown” was featured on the 16th issue of Alternative Emerging Investor magazine.
 In this article, we examined the investment bright spots that companies can take advantage of in China during its economic slowdown.